Heat modulated affine stochastic volatility models for forward curve dynamics: Proofs

 \section{Proofs}

-In this section, we provide the proofs of our main results, which is strucured as follows: In Section~\ref{sec:mild-solut-gener}, we present the proof of Proposition~\ref{prop:existence-mild-Riccati}, which establishes the existence and convergence of the spectral Galerkin approximation.
-In Section~\ref{sec:finite-rank-convergence}, we then prove Proposition~\ref{prop:embedding-affine-main}, concerning the existence of affine finite-rank operator-valued processes, and Theorem~\ref{thm:main-convergence}, which demonstrates the convergence of the finite-rank affine process to the class of irregular affine processes, with values in the cone of positive self-adjoint trace-class operators.
+In this section, we provide the proofs of our main results.
+The section is structured as follows: In Section~\ref{sec:mild-solut-gener}, we present the proof of Proposition~\ref{prop:existence-mild-Riccati}, which establishes the existence and convergence of the spectral Galerkin approximation.
+In Section~\ref{sec:finite-rank-convergence}, we then prove Proposition~\ref{prop:embedding-affine-main}, concerning the existence of affine finite-rank operator-valued processes, and Theorem~\ref{thm:main-convergence}, which demonstrates the convergence of the finite-rank affine process to the class of irregular affine processes, with values in the cone of positive self-adjoint Hilbert--Schmidt operators and, under stronger hypotheses, in the trace class.
 In Section~\ref{sec:proof-section-2}, we provide the proofs related to the joint model.
-Specifically, we prove Theorem~\ref{thm:heat-affine-model}, which establishes the existence of affine heat-modulated stochastic covariance models for forward curve dynamics, and Theorem~\ref{thm:finite-dim-approx-ScoV}, which concerns the finite-rank approximation of such models.
+Specifically, we prove Theorem~\ref{thm:heat-affine-model}, which establishes the affine transform formula for the $H$-valued heat-modulated stochastic covariance model under the explicit stochastic-integrability assumption from Assumption~\ref{assump:H-valued-joint}, and Theorem~\ref{thm:finite-dim-approx-ScoV}, which concerns the finite-rank approximation of the corresponding affine transforms.

+Throughout the proof section we use the regular-case arguments from \cite{karbach2023finiterank} as a template whenever the dynamics are finite-dimensional or governed by bounded projected operators.
+The genuinely new ingredients in the present irregular setting are the construction of the mild Riccati solution for the unbounded Lyapunov operator $L$, the smoothing estimate that yields compact containment through the space $\cV$, and the trace-class regularization induced by the Lyapunov semigroup associated with the Laplacian-type generator.